mraphaely/mraphaely/README.md

 ##
- I’m devloper fullStack, currently learning ` TypeScript ` .
+ I’m devloper fullStack, currently learning ` TypeScript ` & ` Java `  .
 And have interests in other areas of technology.

 <div align="center">